huggingface/datasets/docs/source/loading.rst

     >>> train_10_20_ds = datasets.load_dataset('bookcorpus', split=datasets.ReadInstruction('train', to=10, unit='%'))

-You can even select a combination of percentages of a split as shown in the following:
+You can even select a combination of percentages of a split:

 .. tab:: String API